-H. Dogs Attacking Persons and Animals: It shall be unlawful for the owner or person having charge, care, custody or control of any dog to allow such dog to attack, chase or worry any person, any domestic animal having a commercial value, or any species of hoofed protected wildlife.
-“Worry” as used in this subsection, shall mean to harass by tearing, biting or shaking with the teeth.

-I.Cruelty To Animals:
+Cruelty To Animals:

 Physical Abuse: It is unlawful for any person to willfully or maliciously kill, maim, disfigure, torture, beat with a stick, chain, club or other object, mutilate, burn or scald, overdrive or otherwise cruelly set upon any animal.
 Each offense shall constitute a separate violation.

-Care And Maintenance: It shall be the duty of any person to provide any animal in his charge or custody, as owner or otherwise, with adequate food, drink, care and shelter.
+Care and Maintenance: It shall be the duty of any person to provide any animal in his charge or custody, as owner or otherwise, with adequate food, drink, care and shelter.
 (Ord.
 1994-O-3, 2-10-1994)

 Animals In Vehicles: It shall be unlawful for any person to carry or confine any animal in or upon any vehicle in a cruel or inhumane manner, including, but not limited to, carrying or confining such animal without adequate ventilation.
 (Ord.
 2014-O-3, 3-13-2014)

-Abandonment of Animals: It shall be unlawful for any person to abandon any animal within the jurisdiction.
+Abandonment of Animals: It shall be unlawful for any person to abandon any animal within the jurisdiction of the town.

-Animal Poisoning: Except as provided herein, it shall be unlawful for any person by any means to make accessible to any animal, with intent to cause harm or death, any substance which has in any manner been treated or prepared with any poisonous or harmful substance.
+Animal Poisoning: Except as specifically provided herein, it shall be unlawful for any person by any means to make accessible to any animal, with intent to cause harm or death, any substance which has in any manner been treated or prepared with any poisonous or harmful substance.
 This provision shall not be interpreted so as to prohibit the use of poisonous substances for the control of vermin in furtherance of the public health when applied in such a manner as to reasonably prohibit access to other animals.

-Injury To Animals By Motorists:
+Injury to Animals by Motorists:

 Every operator of a motor or other self-propelled vehicle upon the streets of the jurisdiction shall immediately upon injuring, striking, maiming or running down any domestic animal, give such aid as can reasonably be rendered, in the absence of the owner, he shall immediately notify the town marshal department, furnishing requested facts relative to such an injury.